 Following Meeting 6, the scenic designer will, under the advisement of the production staff and the scene design adviser, make a firm schedule for completion of the final prop packet and scenic art elevations.

-PRE-PRODUCTION MEETING (typically the week after meeting 6)
+PRE-PRODUCTION MEETING (typically one week after meeting 6)

 DESIGN PRESENTATIONS: FIRST REHEARSAL